Renders a sitemap for your ProcessWire powered site. Supports multi-language, multi-site, and image sub-elements. Adapted from MarkupSitemapXML.

 - set an optional priority for each page.

-When you add a template to the list and save, sitemap options will be added to the selected templates, and will be made available in the Settings tab of each page those templates use.
+When you add a template to the list and save, sitemap options will be made available to pages that use that template (in the Settings tab).

-Also note that the home page cannot be excluded from the sitemap.
-As such, the applicable options will not be available for the home page.
+A note about the home page: This page cannot be excluded from the sitemap.
+As such, the applicable exclusion options will not be available when editing it.

 If you’d like to include images in your sitemap (for somewhat enhanced Google Images support), you can specify the image fields you’d like MarkupSitemap to traverse and include.
 The sitemap will include images for every page that uses the field(s) you select, except for pages that are set to not have their images included (Settings tab).

-In the module’s configuration, you can also enable the default stylesheet.
+In the module’s configuration, you can also disable the stylesheet, which is turned on be default.
 If you’d like to use your own, you’ll need to specify an absolute URL to it (also be sure to use one that has mult-language and sub-element features).

 If you’ve set your home page to not include a language ISO (default language name) and your home page’s default language name is empty, then you can set an ISO code here for the default language.
 This will prevent the sitemap from containing